RamenVentures/Operating-Manual/README.md

 ##### 9. Do early users love it?
 (Product/Market Fit)

 Have they found a [Value Hypothesis](https://drive.google.com/open?id=1Psagej75WSLUNrTHq9zJ9ThDY_aKGvjD) that’s creating market pull?
-- 5-7% week over week growth, mostly from word-of-mouth
+- 5-7% week over week growth, mostly from word-of-mouth.
-- High engagement on the core function
+- High engagement on the core function.
-- 40% of users being “very disappointed” if the product went away
+- 40% of users being “very disappointed” if the product went away.
-- Retention cohorts that flatten
+- Retention cohorts that flatten.

 ##### 10. Can they create an unfair advantage?
 (Unfair Advantage)

 Will they be able to build one of the <a href="https://medium.com/@chrisstoneman/notes-on-7-powers-foundations-of-business-by-hamilton-helmer-5d20cfecc753" target="_blank">7 Powers</a>?
-- **Scale Economies**: A business in which per unit cost declines as production volume increases.
+- **Scale Economies**: Per unit cost declines as scale increases.
-- **Network Economies**: The value of a service to each user increases as new users join the network.
+- **Network Economies**: The value to each user increases as new users join the network.
 - **Counter Positioning**: A newcomer adopts a new, superior business model which the incumbent can’t copy because it would damage their existing business.
-- **Switching Costs**: The value loss expected by a customer that would be incurred from switching to an alternative supplier for additional purchases.
+- **Switching Costs**: The value loss expected by switching to an alternative.
-- **Branding**: The durable attribution of higher value to an objectively identical offering that arises from historic info about the seller.
+- **Branding**: The attribution of higher value to an objectively identical offering.
 - **Cornered Resource**: Preferential access at attractive terms to a coveted asset that can independently enhance value.
 - **Process Power**: Embedded company organization and activity sets which enable lower costs and/or superior product.